OpenEuphoria/euphoria/source/readme.txt

   the Windows/DOS form of \r\n, otherwise several files will give you errors.
 You can use:

-       exu fixline.ex
+       eui fixline.ex

   for this.
 Also, when you save a file using ed.ex, it will let you convert to \n terminators.
 You should also ensure that all source file names are lower case (unzip -L).

-  build exu with: imakeu
+  build eui with: imakeu
   Make sure it has \n line-terminators, and execute permission (chmod +x imakeu).

-  exu will run at full speed. -DINT_CODES is not used.
+  eui will run at full speed. -DINT_CODES is not used.

   The interactive trace, trace(1) should fully work.

-			Euphoria for FreeBSD, exu
+			Euphoria for FreeBSD, eui
 GNU C
 =====
   You'll have to convert the line terminators in the